taydakov/parking-app/README.md

 # Parking app

-App for reserving parking spots
+App for reserving parking spots in SF (for demonstration only, no real parking is reserved actually).

+## Technologies and techniques used

+* HTML/CSS/JS duh!
+* LESS
+* ES6 and Babel
+* Webpack for dependencies management and JS/CSS compilation
+* Minification of CSS, JS, and HTML
+* Reset css rules, and auto css vendor prefixes

 ## Install